Developing a planning framework at Wolborough

 10. What next

-If a DPD is approved, the next steps are:
+The preparation of a DPD is now approved and the next steps are:

 |Evidence gathering, including ecological surveys||Spring / Summer 2019|